fairpm/.github/profile/README.md

 Hosts may also configure their own repository mirrors and toggle settings like Gravatar use.
 With minimal setup and modular architecture, the FAIR system ensures technical independence, resilience, and long-term sustainability for WordPress deployments.

+### 📚 Learn more about the project

+* [Our roadmap](https://github.com/orgs/fairpm/discussions/24) - See what we're up to for the next releases.
+* [FAQ](https://github.com/fairpm/tsc/blob/main/faqs/README.md) - Our FAQ.
+Because sometimes, starting with someone else's questions is easiest.

-### 📚 Learn about the project
+### 📚 Learn about getting involved with the project

 * [Getting Started Guide](https://github.com/fairpm/tsc/blob/main/getting-started.md) - Start here to learn about getting involved with the project!
 * [Contributing Guide](https://github.com/fairpm/tsc/blob/main/contributing.md) - Learn about the project structure, Technical Steering Committee (TSC), working groups and the governance process.
 * [Technical Steering Committee Charter](https://github.com/fairpm/tsc/blob/main/charter.md) - Our charter outlines our governance model.
 * [Code of Conduct](https://github.com/fairpm/tsc/blob/main/code-of-conduct.md) - Our code of conduct outlines how we keep our open source project welcoming and safe.
 * [Working Groups](https://github.com/fairpm/tsc/tree/main/working-groups) - Learn about our current project focuses.
-* [FAQ](https://github.com/fairpm/tsc/blob/main/faqs/README.md) - Our FAQ.
-Because sometimes, starting with someone else's questions is easiest.

 ### ✏️ Working Groups Overview